midhunkalarikkal/FullDomain/Notes/css.md

 ## `The float Property` ##
 ==========================
-The float property is used for positioning and formatting content e.g. let an image float left to the text in a container.
+The float property is used to position an element to the left or right of its container, allowing inline content (like text or images) to wrap around it.

 The float property can have one of the following values: